liufei2016/ncRNA/README.md

       - Or you can choose to download [install.exe](https://github.com/liufei2016/ncRNA/blob/master/install.exe).
          - Install it in a empty folder.
          - Double click on ncRNA.exe or the icon on your desktop after installation.
+   - Linux version (64bit)
+      - Please download the tar.gz compressed file [ncRNA.tar.gz](https://github.com/liufei2016/ncRNA/blob/master/ncRNA.tar.gz).
+        - Then extract the file and double click on the ncRNA to run the software.
+      - Or you can choose to download [install.run](https://github.com/liufei2016/ncRNA/blob/master/install.run)
+        - Install it in a empty folder.
+        - Double click on ncRNA or the AppRun in the folder to launch the tool.
 # FAQs